What to include in a corporate plan

 Possible indicators that a relationship with another organisation or body is significant in nature includes where:

-• the organisation or body has a significant degree of influence on the performance of the entity in achieving its purposes; or
+• the organisation or body has a significant degree of influence on the performance of the entity in achieving its purposes

 • the relationship is long-standing and key deliverables are reviewed.

-The discussion on cooperation is not intended to include details of commercial arrangements that entities have with service providers or other organisations to assist in the delivery of services or assist in achieving their key activities or purposes.
+The discussion on cooperation is not intended to include details of commercial arrangements that entities have with service providers or other organisations to assist in the delivery of services or assist in achieving their purposes and key activities.
 The requirement also does not encompass arrangements that can be broadly characterised as customer or client relationships that involve the provision of services or funding to organisations or individuals.

 An entity’s discussion of cooperation could also refer to the group of organisations or bodies that the entity cooperates with, where the cooperation that assists in achieving an entity’s purposes is best characterised as being collective in nature.
 This may be appropriate, for instance, where an entity cooperates with state and territory, and local governments, or a number of similar stakeholders within a particular industry.

-A discussion of cooperation could reflect how any linked programs, as outlined in entity Portfolio Budget Statements, contribute to achieving the entity’s purposes.
+A discussion of cooperation could reflect how any linked programs, as outlined in an entity's Portfolio Budget Statements, contribute to achieving the entity’s purposes.
 For example, an entity could expand on the information reported in its most recent Portfolio Budget Statements that identifies how the achievement of outcomes depends on contributions made by the programs delivered by other entities across the Commonwealth.
+For more information on reporting Linked programs in Portfolio Budget Statements, see RMG-129 Reporting performance information in Portfolio Budget Statements.

 If an entity has subsidiaries, the entity’s corporate plan must cover both the entity and its subsidiaries.